peterthorpe5/intergenic_regions/README.md

 Usage: Use as follows:

-``python intergenic_regions.py --coordinates coordinate_file.fasta -g genome_sequence.fasta --upstream <int> number of nucleotides upstream of strat of gene to return
+``python intergenic_regions.py --gff file.gff -g genome_sequence.fasta --upstream <int> number of nucleotides upstream of strat of gene to return
 (e.g. -u 1000) -o outfile_name``

 This will return (--upstream number) of nucleotides to the start of your genes(s) of interest (-g) gene_file using data from (-c).
 Gene file can either be space, tab or  separated.